All Episodes

 I mean, we've spent years still revisiting Clinton and what a disaster that was.

-And I want you to keep listening because in the next hour we're gonna get back to these two Trump soundbites where he's asked about this, and he admits that it's all gonna change when he becomes president, that there's a different set of requirements when you're running and you're campaigning in your primaries, but when you actually win holding and become president, you've got to change.
+And I want you to keep listening because in the next hour, we're going to get back to these two Trump soundbites where he's asked about this, and he admits that it's all going to change when he becomes president.

 And he assures people he's going to change.

-your question about Romney is good, but here's the here's the here's the difference.
+But you know, this conservative angle, your question about Romney is good, but here's the difference.

 I know that it's true.

-We had a bunch of Republicans sit home in 2012 because Romney wasn't conservative conservative enough, and you're asking, what about Trump?
+We had a bunch of Republicans sit home in 2012 because Romney wasn't conservative enough, conservative enough, and you're asking, what about Trump?

 Conservatives are not the majority of Trump's coalition.

-They are not, he's got a coalition made up of virtually every group of people and every demographic and every nationality, every ethnicity.
+He's got a coalition made up of virtually every group of people and every demographic and every nationality, every ethnicity.

 They're saying, what good has all this conservatism done us anyway?